-High level of blood glucose is first test with random blood-glucose test, fasting blood-glucose test and/or oral glucose tolerance test.
+High level of blood glucose is the first test with the random blood glucose test, fasting blood glucose test, and or oral glucose tolerance test.

-This only helps to diagnose diabetes that is the condition with a high blood glucose/sugar level.
-After that how do we differentiate between diabetes type 1 & 2.
+It only helps to diagnose diabetes that is the condition with a high blood glucose/sugar level.
+After that, how do we differentiate between diabetes type 1 & 2?

 Diagnosing Type 1 Diabetes

-The type 1 diabetes can be confirming with autoantibody testing; they are:
+Confirm the type 1 diabetes with an autoantibody testing; they are:

 - Islet cell cytoplasmic auto-antibodies

 This test helps to measure islet-cell autoantibodies that attack against a variety of islet cell proteins.
 It is most commonly detected among newly diagnosed diabetes type 1, almost detected in about 80% of type 1 diabetes.